invariantlabs-ai/explorer/README.md

 ./dev up
 ```

-This serves a local traefik instance that routes to the frontend and backend services, both accessible at `localhost` (to resolve the SSL warnings, see below).
+This serves a local traefik instance that routes to the frontend and backend services, both accessible at `https://localhost` (https, to resolve the SSL warnings, see below).

 > The local setup always uses an authenticated mock user that is automatically logged in.